A molecule in late-stage clinical trial

 Cystic Fibrosis (CF)

-ManRos Therapeutics develops Roscovitine for its stimulatory effects of bactericidal activity in alveolar macrophages (which is reduced in macrophages of CF patients, explaining chronic infections, particularly by Pseudomonas aeruginosa).
-Thanks to a public funding (PHRC, ‘Programme Hospitalier de Recherche Clinique’) and the support from the Association ‘Vaincre la Mucoviscidose’, and following the green light from the French FDA homolog (ANSM), and in collaboration with the ‘Centre d’Investigations Cliniques’ from the CHU Brest, ManRos has started a clinical study to evaluate the safety and efficacy of Roscovitine in P. aeruginosa infected CF patients (10 hospitals, 36 patients, placebo controlled, double-blind).
+ManRos Therapeutics develops Seliciclib (Roscovitine) for its stimulatory effects of bactericidal activity in alveolar macrophages (which is reduced in macrophages of CF patients, explaining chronic infections, particularly by Pseudomonas aeruginosa).
+Thanks to a public funding (PHRC, ‘Programme Hospitalier de Recherche Clinique’) and the support from the Association ‘Vaincre la Mucoviscidose’, ManRos Therapeutics, in collaboration with the Center for Clinical Investigation from the CHRU of Brest, received approval from the French Health Authority (ANSM) to conduct a clinical study to evaluate the safety and efficacy of Seliciclib (Roscovitine) in P. aeruginosa infected CF patients (13 hospitals, 36 patients, placebo-controlled, double-blind).
+The trial was launched in April 2016.